 Genetic Diversity – Don’t Marry Your Cousin

-While we take it for granted that you don’t marry your cousin, we often skip that genetic rule in horticulture.
-Inbreeding, in the form of plant cloning, is common in the world of plant propagation.
-This comes with a high ecological cost, since genetic diversity is essential to a healthy environment.
+While we take it for granted that genetic diversity among humans is important, we often skip that genetic rule in horticulture.
+Plant cloning, is common in the world of plant propagation.
+This comes with a high ecological cost, since genetic diversity in plants is essential to a healthy environment.

 With all cultivars, there is some loss of genetic diversity – in some cases, a tremendous loss.
-While some nativars can be grown from seed, most are grown vegetatively as clones, meaning that every one is genetically the same with the same DNA.
-One example of a nativar clone is Echinacea purpurea ‘Pink Double Delight’ which has been selected and propagated for its double-petalled flowers.
+While some nativars can be grown from seed, most are grown asexually as clones, meaning that every one is genetically the same with the same DNA.
+One example of a nativar clone is Echinacea purpurea ‘Pink Double Delight’ which has been selected and propagated for its double-petalled flowers (read on…).

 The Local Wildlife Connection

 Echinacea purpurea ‘Pink Double Delight,’ the clonal “kissing cousin” mentioned earlier, is quite showy, but its double flowers have displaced most of the nectar, pollen and seed that support wildlife.
-Its ecological functioning is poor.
-Other nativars may be more ecologically useful, but it depends on the cultivar.
+Any nectar or pollen that may be remaining are inaccessible to pollinators.
+Forget about seeds for wild birds.
+That nativar’s ecological functioning is dismal.
+Other nativars can be more ecologically useful, but it depends on the cultivar.
 (For more information on this topic see the EcoBeneficial video interviews with Annie White on her research at The University of Vermont on pollinators and nativars).

 Happy Plant Shopping from Kim Eierman at EcoBeneficial!